 To begin, DOJ cannot articulate a need for comprehensive medical records for every patient who received either puberty blockers or hormone therapy during the Relevant Time Period, which includes the last five years.
-In fact, as part of litigation related to the presumptively identical subpoena issued to the Children's Hospital of Philadelphia, the Department could not identify a particular need for patient and parent information, instead making general assertions that "the acts being investigated here are, at base, statutory violations commonly investigated by the Government in many contexts over many decades" and that "[t]he document requests here are common in such investigations."
+In fact, as part of related litigation, DOJ has already failed to identify a particular need for patient and parent information, instead making general assertions that "the acts being investigated here are, at base, statutory violations commonly investigated by the Government in many contexts over many decades" and that "[t]he document requests here are common in such investigations."
 In Re: Subpoena No. 25-1431-014, 2:25-mc-00039 (E.D.
 Pa.
 July 8, 2025), Dkt.
 No. 13 at 7.
-Yet DOJ offered no facts even suggesting that these statutory violations are happening at UPMC.
+Yet, the DOJ offered no facts even suggesting that these statutory violations are happening at Children's Hospital.
+Id.

 For example, DOJ purports that it may be investigating whether an entity violated the FDCA by prescribing medications for "off-label use."
 While "[t]he FDCA . . . generally prohibits manufacturers from marketing, advertising, or otherwise promoting drugs for . . . unapproved or 'off label' uses," it "does not regulate the practice of medicine, [and] physicians may lawfully prescribe drugs for off-label uses."
 In re Schering Plough Corp.
 Intron/Temodar Consumer Class Action, 678 F.3d 235, 240 (3d Cir.
-2012) (internal citations omitted).52 This is known to DOJ, which states that any alleged violation of the FDCA for "off-label use" is limited to the promotion of such use by pharmaceutical companies or "dealers such as online pharmacies."53
+2012) (internal citations omitted).
+49 This is known to DOJ,